 - If you break a mirror on Friday the 13th, you're in for 7 years of bad luck.

 - A child born on Friday the 13th will be unlucky all its life.

 - Ships that set sail on Friday the 13th will be unlucky.

 - If you walk under a ladder or come across a black cat, you will be unlucky.

 - If you spoil an episode of Riverdale, I will kill you.

 All of this is obviously highly scientific, and ISO9001 verified.

 5 - Why the hysteria around black cats?

-If they all mesured 6ft2 and could shoot lazers out of their nostrils, being scared of them would be understandable.
+If they all mesured 6 ft 2 and could shoot lazers out of their nostrils, being scared of them would be understandable.
 But that's not at all the real reason.
-In Europe, under catholic domination, black cats were considered to be harbingers of the Devil.
+In Europe, under Catholic domination, black cats were considered to be harbingers of the Devil.
 When you get up close and sniff cat pee, you could easily imagine that they're ALL harbingers of the Devil.
-The bad reputation black cats had crossed the atlantic ocean along with the witch hunts, the most famous being the Salem witches.
+The bad reputation black cats had crossed the Atlantic ocean, along with witch hunts, the most famous being the Salem witches.
 At the beginning of the 20th century, the black cat is represented alongside witches on their broomsticks in childrens' books.
 Poor kitties.

 5 - Another weird myth: horoscopes